Anymake/DeepFashion2/README.md

 # Data Organization
 Each image in seperate image set has a unique six-digit number such as 000001.jpg.
 A corresponding annotation file in json format is provided in annotation set such as 000001.json. \
-Each annotation file is organized as blew:
+Each annotation file is organized as below:
 * source: a string, where 'shop' indicates that the image is from commercial store while 'user' indicates that the image is taken by users.
 * pair id: a number.
 Images from the same shop and their corresponding consumer-taken images have the same pair id.